This topic describes the block storage mode of JindoFS and its use scenarios.

 |jfs.namespaces.test.mode||The storage mode of the test namespace.||block|

-Note We recommend that you select an OSS bucket in the same region and under the same account as the storage back end of the E-MapReduce cluster for better performance and stability.
-In this case, the E-MapReduce cluster can access the OSS bucket without using the AccessKey ID and AccessKey secret.
+Note We recommend that you store data in an OSS bucket that is in the same region and under the same account as your EMR cluster.
+This ensures high performance and stability.
+In this case, you do not need to configure the AccessKey ID and AccessKey secret because the OSS bucket allows password-free access from the EMR cluster.

 Save and deploy the JindoFS configuration.
 Restart Namespace Service in SmartData to use JindoFS.